El Santo: Other media

 Santo also became an animated mini-series on Cartoon Network in Latin America, and was called Santo Contra Los Clones.
 On 27 October 2004, Cartoon Network released an only season of 5 short episodes.
 Each episode is about 2 minutes long, and they were shown weekly on Wednesday nights at 8:00 PM.

 El Santo also inspired the Flash animated series ¡Mucha Lucha! and El Tigre: The Adventures of Manny Rivera.
 In ¡Mucha Lucha! he's called "El Rey", and is represented as an icon of all positive things.

 Santo is immortalized in the rockabilly band Southern Culture on the Skids' 1996 album Santo Swings!/Viva el Santo.
 Santo is often resurrected in Southern Culture's live performances when an audience member jumps onstage donning Santo's mask.
 The Latin ska band King Changó released an album titled The Return of El Santo.

 Turkish actor Yavuz Selekman portrayed an unlicensed version of Santo in the bootleg Turkish film 3 Dev Adam.
-This movie is also known in the United States as "Captain America and Santo Vs. Spider-Man."
+This movie is also known in the United States as Captain America and Santo vs. Spider-Man.
+An unauthorized Santo appeared in three films directed by Lee Demarbre – Jesus Christ Vampire Hunter, Harry Knuckles and the Treasure of the Aztec Mummy, and Harry Knuckles and the Pearl Necklace – in the films, Santo is portrayed by Jeff Moffet.

-He also is referred to by Mexican rock band Botellita de Jerez in their song Santo, in which they speak of Santo's victories in the ring and in the movies as well as the great respect he was given as a Mexican movie hero.
+He also is referred to by Mexican rock band Botellita de Jerez in their song El Guacarrock Del Santo, in which they speak of Santo's victories in the ring and in the movies as well as the great respect he was given as a Mexican movie hero.

+Jeffrey Bell, writer/director of the American television series Angel, has stated that El Santo and his luchador brothers were an inspiration for the show's The Cautionary Tale of Numero Cinco episode.

 El Santo and several other masked wrestlers make a brief cameo in the Batman '66 comic series, based on the Batman TV series that originally aired in the 1960s.
 They aid Batman in defeating the evil luchador Bane after Batman cuts Bane off from using Venom to boost his strength.